 Barriers to eco-friendly practices

-External factors such as the number of bins available, whether they are easily accessible influence on sustainable behaviours.
+External factors such as the number of bins available and whether they are easily accessible influence on sustainable behaviours.

 Knowledge